Bregenz Forest: Cheese dairy

+Schwarzenberg has been the most important trading center for cheese in Bregenz Forest since 1816.
+The cuboid brick cheese and a Swiss Emmental imitation were transported in carriages to the Danube Monarchy, including Italy and Greece.
+The first municipal dairy was built in Au in 1830.

+The second half of the 19th century was the time of the so-called "cheese counts".
+Even back then, milk and cheese production was an important source of income for farmers.
+The cheese counts were a few influential cheese merchants with a monopoly position.
+They bought milk and cheese and took care of the marketing, while the majority of farmers lived in poverty.
+The most famous cheese count was Gallus Moosbrugger.
+To alleviate the plight of the farmers, the farmer and social reformer Franz Michael Felder (1839-1869) founded a cheese trading association and a cattle insurance company.

+In 1900, an imperial and royal school for cheese-making was opened in Doren.

+Since 1993, the Vorarlberg Cheese Awards have been held annually in September in Schwarzenberg.
+Around 100 dairies and alpine dairies compete with 170 products for the award for the best cheese in the categories of alpine cheese, mountain cheese and semi-hard cheese made from hay milk (silage-free milk).

+The Bregenzerwald Cheese Route ("Käsestraße")was founded in 1998.
+It is a cooperation of farmers and innkeepers, craftsmen and tourism in Bregenz Forest.
+The member businesses hope to preserve the regional cultural and natural landscape and promote the production and marketing of regional products among themselves and with each other.
+The KäseStraße is a project of the regional funding program LEADER II of the European Union.

+To this day, Bregenz Forest is known for its cheese.
+More than 1,322 agricultural farms with 12,446 cows produce over 50 million kilograms of milk per year.

 Culture

 Dialect

 Until 1814, parts of the Allgäu in the north and north-west belonged to Vorarlberg.
 Since the entire region was settled by the Alemanni, the Lake Constance Alemannic dialect became predominant beginning in the 5th and 6th centuries.
 Over the centuries there was a brisk trading of goods which, with the increased extension of marriages and family networks, led to a linguistic intermingling.
 Especially in the "Vorderwald" the influence of the Allgäu dialect is particularly noticeable.
 By contrast, in the Mittelwald and Hinterwald regions the predominant language forms show a stronger connection with the Hofsteig region and Dornbirn.
 Speakers outside of the Bregenzer Wald region perceive (Wälderisch) as an idiom of its own.
-It must be noted, however, that there is no uniform Vorarlbergisch dialect; there are considerable local and regional variations.
+However, there is no uniform Vorarlbergisch dialect; there are considerable local and regional variations.
 The official language in Vorarlberg is, of course, High German (Hochdeutsch).